shorepine/alles/README.md

 BCLK -> A0
 DIN -> A5
 GAIN -> Vin (i jumper this on the breakout)
-SD -> NC
+SD -> not connected
 GND -> GND
-Vin -> 3v3
+Vin -> 3v3 (or direct to your 5V power source)
 Speaker connectors -> speaker
 ```

-(Note, you more likely want to feed the i2s amp from 5V if you can, so stay tuned)

 ![closeup](https://raw.githubusercontent.com/bwhitman/synthserver/master/pics/closeup.png)

-(note, in this picture the GAIN pin is connected incorrectly, it should be on Vin)
+(please note, in this picture the GAIN pin is connected incorrectly, it should be on Vin)

 ## Building